 Randy is a published poet, songwriter, and passionate guitar player.
 He is the father of eight children.
-His wife, architect Tricy Magadini, remodeled the building he bought at 3308 Oak Grove in Uptown that serves as the perfect headquarters for the JTB team.
+His wife, architect Tricy Magadini, remodeled a previous headquarters building of the JTB team.

 He is Board Certified in Civil Trial Law by the Texas Board of Legal Specialization and handles cases involving professional malpractice and breaches of fiduciary duty as well as other business disputes.

 Randy Johnston is Board Certified in Civil Trial Law by the Texas Board of Legal Specialization.

 Randy’s list of awards and recognitions is long and impressive.
 He is regularly featured as one of the city’s best litigators by D Magazine and is a fixture on the list of the Texas Super Lawyers.
 He was chosen by his peers as one of the 100 Top Attorneys in Texas (Thomson Reuters 2010-2011).
 The Texas Lawyer’s Go-to Guide has selected him as the premier plaintiff’s legal malpractice lawyer in the State.
 The Tort and Insurance Practice Section of the Dallas Bar Association awarded him the 2012 Texas Trial Legends Award.
 He has also been recognized by Best Lawyers in America (Woodward & White 2011-2016).
 Randy is recognized as a Best Lawyer in Commercial Litigation, Legal Malpractice Law, and Professional Malpractice Law in the Best Lawyers in America 2018 Edition as well as a 2017 Super Lawyer in Professional Liability: Plaintiff.

 But Randy’s work in legal malpractice does not tell the entire story.